 Basic Cold Process Soap Making Instructions

-My goodness, friend, you made it through all of the soap making basics… so are you ready to get your hands dirty (or, uhh, clean?) and actually make some soap?
+You made it through all the soap making basics… so are you ready to get your hands dirty (or, uhh, clean?) and actually make some soap?

 Get Personalized Soap Making Instruction

 I want you to absolutely love making soap, and become a confident and successful soap maker.
 I’m always here to help you out…

 You can post any questions you have either in the comments section below this post, or drop me a note on the Farm Girl Soap Co Facebook page.

 Also, remember to sign up for the Step-By-Step Cold Process Soap Making Cheat Sheet + Lye Safety Checklist above.
 (You’ll also be subscribed to my weekly newsletter, where I share new DIY skin care recipes and mini classes.)